Sorting Through Sophistries:

 Thank you for reading the Journal.
 If you appreciated this piece and want to learn more about the danger posed to all of us by arithmetic, check out some of our profiles of mathematical and scientific authors, including Archimedes, Avicenna, Sir Isaac Newton, and Albert Einstein; readers who are in a more literary mood might take a look at our introductions to Euripides, Marie de France, William Shakespeare, George Eliot, or Zora Neale Hurston.
 If you’d like a better grasp of A.I.—even though it doesn’t exist, actually—and what it can and can’t do, Dr. Angela Collier discusses the topic in this video on her YouTube channel (note: occasional adult language); for more reading recommendations, the acclaimed Dr. Cornel West gave us a whole library’s worth a few years back when he appeared on the official CLT podcast, Anchored.

 Published on 4th April, 2024.
 Page image of xkcd 688, “Self-Description”; illustrative images for the Monty Hall problem created via Canva.
+This post was updated on 5th December 2024, in ways that did not substantively affect its content.

 Share this post: